openshift-labs/learn-katacoda/middleware/serverless/05-scaling.md

 ```

-Let's update the prime-generator service by executing: `oc apply -n serverless-tutorial -f 04-scaling/service-hpa.yaml`{{execute}}
+Let's update the prime-generator service by executing: `oc apply -n serverless-tutorial -f 05-scaling/service-hpa.yaml`{{execute}}

 > **Note:** *Getting the service to scale on the large CPU nodes that this tutorial is running on is relatively hard.
-If you have any ideas to see this in action let put an issue in at https://github.com/openshift-labs/learn-katacoda*
+If you have any ideas to see this in action put an issue in at [this tutorial's github][learn-katacoda]*

 ## Delete the Service